 The potential stakeholders playing around FogAtlas are the following:

-- Developers of innovative and smart applications aiming to exploit the advantages of an infrastructure that offers services distributed on the territory and close to the data sources.
+Developers of innovative, cloud-native and smart applications aiming at exploiting the advantages of an infrastructure that offers services distributed on the territory and close to the data sources.